 Ron Gailey and Chris Riquier, ESOMAR, Asia Pacific, Ho Chi Minh City, April 2013

 Drawing from the first comprehensive study of the consumer landscape in Myanmar since the easing of sanctions, this paper explores the growth opportunities in the country from three perspectives: the agency, the client and the consumer.

-Discusses the findings of a recent research project carried out in conjunction with Moore Stephens, that took the form of an online survey of more than 800 brands and agencies based in the Americas, Europe and APAC.
+This report discusses the findings of a research project carried out in conjunction with BDO, which took the form of an online survey of more than 800 brands and agencies based in the Americas, Europe and APAC.